yrodriguez83/optimized-etl-fetch/README.md

 2. Optimize database performance with proper indexing, partitioning, and sharding strategies.
 3. Use a message broker like Apache Kafka or Amazon Kinesis to handle high throughput and enable data streaming.

+###
-Pls email me @ yam.rodriguez23@gmail.com or message me on LinkedIn (link in my github bio) if you want me to implement the aforementioned approaches + next steps and I will happily do so! :relaxes:
+Pls email me @ yam.rodriguez23@gmail.com or message me on LinkedIn (link in my github bio) if you want me to implement the aforementioned approaches + next steps and I will happily do so! :relaxed: